-- Incorporate a verse quotation of up to three lines into your prose, using a forward slash to indicate a line break and a double forward slash to indicate a stanza break (with one blank letter-space on either side of the single or double slash).
-Set off a longer quotation as a block quotation. - Be sure that run-in lines or partial lines of poetry are grammatically integrated into your statements, just as with prose quotations.
+- Incorporate a verse quotation of up to three lines into your prose; set off a longer quotation as a block, indented a half inch from the left margin.
+Reproduce other indentions and spacing as accurately as you can within a block quotation. - Be sure that run-in lines or partial lines of poetry are grammatically integrated into your statements, just as with prose quotations.
 Try to avoid bracketed alterations to poetic wording.